yukimatsuno/give_me_some_credit/README.md

 # Part 1 - Data Ingestion

+## Structure of files:
+There are two files related to managing and uploading data.
+The proposed flow is:
+- Cron job runs everyday on a VM at 2AM and checks for new files in folder `../raw_data/input_folder`.
+The incoming files are dumped into this folder.
+- The code for crontab file is written in `cronjob.txt` file in `notebooks` folder.
+This file in turn runs the python code written in `cron_job.ipynb`.
+Please note that the iPython notebook file itself is not supposed to be run as cron job but the contents in the file are supposed to be stored in a separate file and then run.
+- The cont
 Files location: `give_me_some_credit/notebooks/`
 File_name: `cron_job.ipynb`: Does the following:

 1. Take csv files in `../raw_data/input_folder`, data source folder, and create a dataframe
 2. Add rows from the csv files on the current dataframe
 3. Delete csv files in `../raw_data/input_folder`, data source folder.